 John Archer, 1914

-From Liverpool, England his father, Richard, was a ship's steward from Barbados, and his mother Mary Theresa was Irish.
-Unfortunately little is known of his childhood.
-He was in his late 20s when he and his wife, a black Canadian, bought a home at 55 Brynmaer Road, at the south end of Battersea Park.
-Archer earned his living as a photographer, with a studio in Battersea Park Road; his work won many awards.
+From Liverpool, England, his father, Richard, was a ship's steward from Barbados, and his mother, Mary Theresa, was Irish.
+Unfortunately, little is known about his childhood.
+He was in his late 20s when he and his wife, a black Canadian, bought a home at 55 Brynmaer Road at the south end of Battersea Park.
+Archer earned his living as a photographer with a studio in Battersea Park Road; his work won many awards.

 He then turned his interest to local politics and was elected to the borough council in 1906.
 Archer was one of the six councilors for the Latchmere ward, where he topped the poll with 1,051 votes.
 In this position, he became one of the first persons of African descent to hold civic office in London, to represent his country at an international conference abroad, and become an election agent for a constituency Labor Party.

 At the time of his death, he was deputy leader of the Battersea council.
 He died on July 14, 1932, just a few weeks after his 69th birthday.
-His funeral was held at the Church of Our Lady of Carmel in Battersea Park Road and was buried in the Council’s cemetery at Morden.
+His funeral was held at the Church of Our Lady of Carmel in Battersea Park Road, and he was buried in the Council’s cemetery at Morden.
 A secondary school was named in his honor during the 1980s.
-Archer House - part of the Battersea Village residential complex - was also named after John Archer upon completion of its construction in the 1930s.
+Archer House - part of the Battersea Village residential complex - was also named after John Archer upon the completion of its construction in the 1930s.
 In 2004, John Archer was chosen for the 100 Great Black Britons list, coming 72nd in a public vote.
 In 2011 John Archer was commemorated with a Blue Plaque from Nubian Jak.
-The event was filmed by ReggaeTV Channel.
+ReggaeTV Channel filmed the event.